rak-n-rok/Krake/docs/user/rok-documentation.rst

     ``--backoff_delay`` (optional): delay [s] between attempts to handle the application. default: 1

     ``--backoff_limit`` (optional):  a maximal number of attempts to handle the application.
 If the attempt to handle the application failed, it will transfer to the Application State DEGRADED, instead of directly going into the State FAILED.
 Default: -1 (infinite)

+    ``--auto-cluster-create`` (optional): boolean value that determines, if clusters should be automatically created when a cloud resource has a better scheduling score than all the other clusters or clouds

 list
     List all Applications of a namespace.